 Pipe organ music was first heard in the former Calvary Church building in 1895 and then in its second location in 1911.
 When the current building was constructed in the late 1920s, some of the pipes and windchests from the 1911 organ were brought here and incorporated into a new Moller organ in 1930.
 This organ was overhauled in the 1950s and again in 1975 when visible pipes were added in front of the organ chambers.

 Over time, parts of the organ began to fail due to age, climate conditions, tuning, water damage, and more.
-The console had outdated electro pneumatic wiring and many relays were broken, the expression shades were inoperable, and at any given time, cyphers in the pipes would occur (the leather around a pipe breaking and creating an air leak that causes the pipe to sound continuously, and thereby rendering the pipe unusable until repaired, if even repairable).
+The console had outdated electro-pneumatic wiring, and many relays were broken; the expression shades were inoperable, and at any given time, cyphers in the pipes would occur (the leather around a pipe breaking and creating an air leak that causes the pipe to sound continuous, and thereby rendering the pipe unusable until repaired, if even repairable).

-In 2013, a committee was formed to research and recommend replacement options and another committee was formed to investigate fundraising options.
+In 2013, a committee was formed to research and recommend replacement options, and another committee was formed to investigate fundraising options.
 In late 2021, Cornel Zimmer Organ Builders (CZOB) was selected to build a 46-rank, four-manual instrument.
 In addition, there is a historical aspect being incorporated into the new organ.
 Representatives from CZOB, after a detailed inspection, recommended rebuilding, refurbishing, and revoicing approximately 40 percent of the existing pipes.
-The Pipe Organ Building Committee was thrilled with this recommendation as it is not only cost effective, but it uses pipes from Calvary’s previous organs, some of which are more than100 years old.
+The Pipe Organ Building Committee was thrilled with this recommendation as it is cost-effective and uses pipes from Calvary’s previous organs, some of which are more than 100 years old.
 These pipes will be noted as “Heritage Pipes” in the new pipe organ’s specification list.
 An important piece of Calvary UMC’s musical history will be carried over in this way.